gideondsouza/gideondsouza/_posts/2014-12-4-ajax-upload-files-with-asp.net-mvc-and-uploadify.md

 **Note** : Uploadify names the file it sends as 'Filedata'.

-For the view [Index.cshtml](https://gist.github.com/gideondsouza/4284335) should look like this:
+For the view [Index.cshtml](https://gist.github.com/gideondsouza/4284335) should look like the following.
+Put your js/css etc files from the uploadify.zip into `/Scripts` in your asp.net-mvc project :

     @{
         Layout = null;